Vyral/greg-harrelson-recruiting/_posts/2017-11-09-how-to-eliminate-resistance-to-prospecting--lead-generation.md

 **Resources**

-[InfusionSoft for real estate.&nbsp;](http://www.realestatesalessolutions.com/){: target="_blank"}Get up and running fast with our Real Estate Package!
+[InfusionSoft for real estate. ](http://www.realestatesalessolutions.com/){: target="_blank"}Get up and running fast with our Real Estate Package!
 9 pre-built Infusionsoft campaigns, all ready to go.

-[Connect on Facebook.](https://www.facebook.com/gregharrelson?fref=ts){: target="_blank"}&nbsp;Follow Greg for more motivational content to take your real estate business to the next level
+[Connect on Facebook.](https://www.facebook.com/gregharrelson?fref=ts){: target="_blank"} Follow Greg for more motivational content to take your real estate business to the next level